Skip to main content

 Organization Assurance Public Beta

-You can opt in to a new landing page experience with an assurance-focused view.
-This page allows you to understand your organization's health across networks, identify problematic networks, and quickly drill down into specific issues at the network level.
-This complements the Assurance Overview page by providing an organization-level perspective of your organization's health.
+You can enable a new landing page that offers an assurance-focused view.
+This page shows your organization's network health, highlights problematic networks, and lets you quickly find specific issues at the network level.
+It complements the Assurance Overview page by providing an organization-level view of your network health.

-Initially, this is being enabled gradually in a measured rollout.
-If your organization is eligible, you will see an opt-in toggle in the top right corner of the page as well as an option to opt out in the same location once enabled to facilitate returning to the original interface during the beta period.
+This feature is being enabled gradually through a measured rollout.
+If your organization is eligible, you will see a toggle in the top right corner of the page to turn the new experience on or off.
+You can switch back to the original interface at any time during the beta period.

 Device Status

 This section provides an overview of the status of all devices within your organization.
-It allows you to easily monitor and quickly identify problematic devices, including devices that are currently offline or was previously offline.
-There are 3 different statuses devices can have:
+It allows you to easily monitor and quickly identify problematic devices, including devices that are currently offline or were previously offline.
+There are 3 different statuses:

 • Online: currently online